arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ## Quiz

 Which of the following would be examples of machine learning?
 Select all that apply.

 [[X]] Using ultrasound images, automatically flag potentially high-risk patient files for closer inspection by a clinician [[ ]] Estimate the difference in average number of ER visits per year for patients with and without health insurance [[X]] Based on a large sample of electronic health records, build a model to give the probability that a given patient will be readmitted within a week of hospital discharge
-[[X]] Identify meaningful clusters of patients with similar symptoms [[ ]] Build a chatbot that will collect patient history information, replacing intake forms and questionnaires patients would otherwise have to complete
+[[X]] Using data from electronic health records, identify meaningful clusters of patients with similar symptoms [[ ]] Build a chatbot that will collect patient history information, replacing intake forms and questionnaires patients would otherwise have to complete
 ****
 <div class = "answer">